How Much Should I Spend on Google Ads to Get Results?

 1. Start with Keyword Research: The Foundation of Your Budget

 The first step in coming up with a suitable budget for your local business, is keyword research.
 Start by thinking of the keywords that are most closely related to the product or service you offer.
-For example, if you own a hair salon, a relevant keyword might be “hair salon near me.”
+For example, a relevant keyword might be “home valuation near me.”
 If you’d like more tips on selecting the right keywords, you can read this blog.

 Once you have selected some relevant keywords, you are going to look at the bid range.
 Google Keyword Planner will always show you two things: the lowest bid and the highest bid.
 This essentially means that the price you will pay for each click will be between the lowest and highest number.
 So, how can we use this information?

 You multiply the highest bid by 5.
-Let's say the keyword "hairsalon near me" has a bid range of $2 - $4.
+Let's say the keyword "home valuation near me" has a bid range of $2 - $4.
 You will multiply $4 by 5, which equals 20.
 For a healthy campaign, you will need to spend at least $20 a day.

 Summarized: